 What we don’t: Pricey for having an in-house membrane; runs warm in the torso.

 There are a lot of reasons you might opt for a bib, including additional protection, expanded coverage, and more options for storage.
 Or maybe you just like the way they look, which is reason enough (look good, ski good—right?).
-Regardless of the why, bibs have gained serious popularity in recent years both at the resort and in the backcountry, and Trew Gear’s recently updated Chariot Bib Primo is a runaway favorite among female shredders.
-The in-house 3-layer PNW Primo construction is reminiscent of premium Gore-Tex in both look and feel, and you get full seam taping with reinforcements, smooth-operating water-resistant zippers, and bomber coverage that keeps even the wettest of snow at bay.
+Regardless of the why, bibs have gained serious popularity in recent years both at the resort and in the backcountry, and Trew Gear’s Chariot Bib Classic is a runaway favorite among female shredders.
+The in-house 3-layer PNW Classic construction is reminiscent of premium Gore-Tex in both look and feel, and you get full seam taping with reinforcements, smooth-operating water-resistant zippers, and bomber coverage that keeps even the wettest of snow at bay.
 Tack on a high-quality fit and finish with stylish freeride vibes, and the Chariot Bib is the full package for skiers looking for a quiver-of-one bib.
 No surprise it takes top billing in our best women’s ski bibs round-up.

-See the Trew Gear Chariot Bib Primo
+See the Trew Gear Chariot Bib Classic

-Best Slim-Fitting Pant for Resort Skiing
+Best Slim-Fitting Pants for Resort Skiing

 6. Roxy Rising High ($210)

-Roxy Rising High ski pant (women's)Best for: Resort
+Roxy Rising High women's snow pantBest for: Resort

 Type: Softshell